-RCA is based on the basic idea that having a truly effective system means more than just putting out fires all day, RCA aims to not only figure out where the issue came about but it also strives to respond to it and then find a way to prevent it from happening again in the future.
+RCA is based on the basic idea that having a truly effective system means more than just putting out fires all day.
+That’s why RCA starts with figuring out how, where, and why the issue appeared.
+Then it goes further: RCA strives to respond to that answer—in order to prevent it from happening again.

 - RCA focuses on cause, not symptoms.
-RCA pinpoints the factors that contribute to the problem or event, it also helps companies avoid the temptation to single-out one issue in order to resolve the problem as fast as possible.
+RCA pinpoints the factors that contribute to the problem or event.
+But its depth also helps you avoid the temptation to single-out one issue, over others, in order to resolve the problem as fast as possible.
 It also helps to find the actual cause of the problem as opposed to just fixing resulting symptoms.

 Some of the basic principles of RCA can help organizations ensure they are following the correct methodology:

-- Focusing on corrective measures of root causes is more effective than simply treating the symptoms of a problem or event
+- Focusing on corrective measures of root causes is more effective than simply treating the symptoms of a problem or event.

 - There is usually more than one root cause for a problem or event